harshil114/BiteBuzz/README.md

 ## Features

-Clicking the "Top Rated Restaurants" button filters and displays restaurants with an average rating greater than 4.5.
+- Clicking the "Top Rated Restaurants" button filters and displays restaurants with an average rating greater than 4.5.
+- Developed a search functionality to enable users to find specific restaurants by name.

 ## Technologies Used